dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 # Our Perspective

 So, what are we doing here?
 We try to paint the picture of AI fear by maintaining a neutral position.
-But Dante would interept and quote, "The darkest places in hell are reserved for those who maintain their neutrality in times of moral crisis"
+But Dante would interrupt and quote, "The darkest places in hell are reserved for those who maintain their neutrality in times of moral crisis".

-Here we outline some the steps we would advise the public, media and researchers take to avoid any biases.
-We would **ask the public** to keep an open mind and weigh the advantages and disadvantages properly, try to see both sides of the coin or **ask the media** to portray both hypes vs realties with equal proportion and not be biased towards hypes(*sure they do bring in lot of view, a lot of TRP and SEO boosting and in turn revenues and in turn keeping shareholders happy!*) and also focus on current progress and challenges in AI.
+In times of moral crisis(*is there?*), we outline some the steps we would advise the public, media and researchers to take.
+We would **ask the public** to keep an open mind and weigh the advantages and disadvantages properly, try to see both sides of the coin or **ask the media** to portray both hypes vs realties with equal proportion and not be biased towards hypes(*sure for some they do bring in lot of views, a lot of TRP and in turn revenues and in turn keep shareholders happy!*) and also focus on current progress and challenges in AI.
 We would **ask the researchers** to take into consideration the bad effects the algorithm can have and address those along with necessary steps taken to prevent them.
 One such example would be to include a section on "Misuse and Saftey" in research papers which would detail in what ways this technique could be misued(*giving ideas to bad guys*) and what necessary steps have they taken to mitigate the issue(*preventing the action of bad guys*).

+The societal impacts current technology in AI has is profound.
+To give example look no further than deepfakes,

 And unlike other catastrophic risks—like say climate change—it’s dramatically underserved.
 There are thousands of person-years and billions of dollars being poured into the project of developing AI.
 And there are fewer than 10 people in the world right now working full-time on safety.